rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 STOMP plugin
 ----------
 enhancements
- - Overhaul the destination selection process to use only the 'destination' header
+ - overhaul the destination selection process to use only the 'destination' header
- - Add support for /queue and /topic destinations
+ - add support for /queue and /topic destinations
- - Remove support for custom 'routing_key' and 'exchange headers' and introduce /exchange/<name>/<key> destination type
+ - remove support for custom 'routing_key' and 'exchange headers' and introduce /exchange/<name>/<key> destination type
- - The order of SEND and SUBSCRIBE frames is no longer important
+ - the order of SEND and SUBSCRIBE frames is no longer important
  - STOMP connections show up as such in the management plugin

 Upgrading